Phosmachina/FluentKV/README.md

 ### Collection

-> A straightforward way of performing operations on a list of items provided by a TableName.
+> A straightforward way of performing operations on a list of items provided by a
+> table name.

 In SQL, certain operations are performed on a list of rows, usually fetched using the `FROM` command.
-The Collection's constructor accepts a DBObject type to build the subsequent objects array from the TableName.
+The Collection's constructor accepts a DBObject type to build the subsequent objects array from the table name.

 Several functions can be executed effortlessly using Go code and loops.
-Therefore, Collection doesn’t furnish all SQL operations: You can conveniently retrieve the underlying array via the `GetArray()` method and apply your logic on it.
+Therefore, Collection does not furnish all SQL operations: You can conveniently retrieve the underlying array via the `GetArray()` method and apply your logic on it.

 Collection provides: